Scala to map from query string, json or xml

 monad-transformations

 Hello there.
-In this post, I would like to share examples of parsing different formats to Map data structure.
-Here I will add only examples for the string, , and with which I have been working so far.
+In this post, I would like to share examples of parsing different formats to data structure.
+Here I will add only examples for the string, , and XML with which I have been working so far.
 Some code copied and adapted from other sources including SO.
 My goal is mostly to repeat it for myself and assemble complete example.

 One of the possible use-case for the following examples is parsing some Request or Response object body.
 Probably it could be needed for data extraction from Response or for testing that some specific fields exist in the Request payload.